fastly/compute-js-apiclarity/README.md

 The request to Fastly Compute environment will do the following.
 * Query for a period of times worth of NGWAF Sampled logs
 * Format that returned data for APIclarity
-* Send the formatted dat to APIclarity
+* Send the formatted data to APIclarity

 Capture the APIclarity Trace Source Token
 ```